bad-d0nkey/digital_tune_up/photogrammetry/log-file-for-simple-photogrammetry-tutorial.md

   + the regard3d (Heidstand) tutorial

 + step 2: built the Sceaux Castle
   + i mean, not really - this was pretty bad - but i built a few models and ended up with this one being the clearest
+  + i tinkered with various settings, but this was taking so long in each go that i didn't bother rendering too many models
+    + in future, i will find a machine that has more power so i can render to my heart's content

-+ step 3: (tried) to build the el mirador
++ step 3: tried to build part of the el mirador
+  + tinkered with this a few different ways -> no matter what i tried, it ended up coming out creepy and dali-esque
+  + for this model, i used the following:
-  + computing matches -> set to , TMBR
+    + computing matches -> slid sliders all the way to the right, used TBMR
     + triangulation ->
     + surface -> set to

 ## challenges